-Institutional Responsibility Parameter Environmental Impacts Mitigation Measures Implementation Monitoring/ Supervision of which shall be included in the traffic management plan. · Chance Finds The subproject will not encroach into or run over any physical cultural resources (PCRs).
+Institutional Responsibility Parameter Environmental Impacts Mitigation Measures Implementation Monitoring/ Supervision Surfaced roads shall be subject to road cleaning and unsurfaced roads to dust suppression, the methodology and frequency of which shall be included in the traffic management plan. · Impact on PCR and Chance Finds encroach into or run over any physical cultural resources (PCRs).
 The subproject area is also not a potential archaeological area and therefore no significant impact is envisaged.
-Excavation activities might encounter chance finds Strictly follow the protocol by coordinating immediately with PIU and Bangladesh Department of Archaeology for any suspicion of chance finds during excavation works.
-Stop work immediately to allow further investigation if any finds are suspected.
-Request authorized person from the Bangladesh Department of Archaeology to observe when excavation resumes for the identification of the potential chance finds, and comply with further instructions.
-Contractor PMU, Divisional Regional Office, PIU, PMSC Occupational Health and Safety Construction activities could create health and safety risks to construction workers All relevant provisions of the Bangladesh Labor Act, 2006 and relevant WHO guidelines will be adhered to, concerning the provision of adequate measures to avoid contracting and/or spreading diseases during construction phase.
-Follow international best practices on occupational health and safety such as those in Section 4.2 of World Bank EHS Guidelines on Construction and Decommissioning Activities.
-Follow established occupational health and safety protocol on emerging infectious diseases such as the corona virus disease (COVID19).
-See Appendix 6 for a sample guidance note in responding to COVID19.
-A readily available first aid unit, including an adequate supply of sterilized dressing material and appliances, will be provided as per the factory rules.
-Suitable transport will be provided to facilitate the transfer of injured or ill persons to the nearest hospital.
-Other first aid medical equipment and nursing staff will be made available or arranged on-call.
-Contractor PMU, Divisional Regional Office, PIU, PMSC
+Excavation activities might encounter chance finds Strictly follow the protocol by coordinating immediately with PIU and Bangladesh Department of Archaeology for any suspicion of chance finds during excavation works; Stop work immediately to allow further investigation if any finds are suspected; and Request authorized person from the Bangladesh Department of Archaeology to observe when excavation resumes for the identification of the potential chance finds, and comply with further instructions.
+Contractor PMU, Divisional/Reg ional Office, PIU, PMSC Occupational Health and Safety Construction activities could create health and safety risks to construction workers Contractor PMU, Divisional/Reg ional Office, PIU, PMSC

-Institutional Responsibility Parameter Environmental Impacts Mitigation Measures Implementation Monitoring/ Supervision The contractor will, at his own expense, conform to all disease prevention instructions as may be given by PMU/DIVISIONAL/REGIONAL OFFICE and/or PIU.
-Provide regular health check-ups, sanitation and hygiene, health care, and control of epidemic diseases to the workforce.
-The contractor shall provide at cost all labor and materials and construct/install and maintain site safety, hard barricading, flexible green net, signboards, temporary day/light traffic diversions throughout the construction activities according to the specifications and provide personal protective equipment (PPE) to all the laborers working at the construction site.
-Launch awareness programs concerning human trafficking and the possibility of spread of sexually transmitted diseases (STDs) and HIV/AIDS using brochures, posters, and signboards.
-Make available first aid kits, ambulance facilities, and fire extinguishers in camp sites, if any.
-Compensation for the loss of life (a zero tolerance to loss of life policy should be developed and implemented) or for any type of injuries.
-Provide insurance to the workers.
-Health and safety training for all site personnel is very important and must be mandatory.
-Community Health and Safety Construction activities could create health and safety risks to community people.
-Contractor PMU, Divisional Regional Office, PIU, PMSC
+Institutional Responsib ility Parameter Environmental Impacts Mitigation Measures Implementation Monitoring/ Supervision The contractor will, at his own expense, conform to all disease prevention instructions as may be given by PMU/ Divisional/Regional Office and/or PIU; Provide regular health check-ups, sanitation and hygiene, health care, and control of epidemic diseases to the workforce; The contractor shall provide at cost all labor and materials and construct/install and maintain site safety, hard barricading, flexible green net, signboards, temporary day/light traffic diversions throughout the construction activities according to the specifications and provide personal protective equipment (PPE) to all the laborers working at the construction site; Launch awareness programs concerning human trafficking and the possibility of spread of sexually transmitted diseases (STDs) and HIV/AIDS using brochures, posters, and signboards; Make available first aid kits, ambulance facilities, and fire extinguishers in camp sites, if any; Compensation for the loss of life (a zero tolerance to loss of life policy should be developed and implemented) or for any type of injuries; and Provide insurance to the workers.
+Health and safety training for all site personnel is very important and Community Health and Safety Construction activities could create health and safety risks to community people.
+Contractor PMU, Divisional/Reg ional Office, PIU, PMSC